For the most updated information on receiving tenure and promotion, please see Chapter 3 of the Faculty Handbook.

 Format for Tenure and Promotion Binders to be sent to the Office of the Provost

-Submit materials in a labeled three-ring binder to the extent possible in the following order.
+Submit materials electronically.
 Please note that items presented below are the minimum dossier requirements and that Dean’s Offices may have additional ones.

 - Letter from the candidate summarizing teaching, research/creative work, and service accomplishments.